tonyboutwell/Quantum-Geometric-Computing/README.md

 ## Current Status

 QGC is an active research project.
-The Hubbard solver is validated and usable.
-Other components (chaos prediction, protein folding) are documented but experimental.

-**What works now:**
-- Hubbard model ground state energies (half-filling)
-- Grover's algorithm via invariants
-- QAOA MaxCut invariant prediction
-- UL-law validation suite (proofs 01-03)

-**In development:**
-- Doping support for Hubbard
-- Additional UL proofs (04-10)
-- Hardware validation on quantum devices
-- Chaos prediction toolkit

 ## References